 This report presents information on young people aged 10–17 who were involved in the child protection system and under youth justice supervision in 2013–14, and demonstrates the insights that can be gained through data linkage.
-One-quarter of young people in youth justice detention were also in the child protection system in the same year.
+Nearly half (45%) of young people in youth justice detention were also in the child protection system in the same year.
 Those who were younger at their first youth justice supervision were more likely to also be in child protection.

 ISSN 2205-5045 (PDF) 1833-1238 (Print); ISBN 978-1-74249-888-1; Cat. no. CSI 22; 28pp.; $10